GLM-532-003-X-1120

 Manufacturer/Distributor: Lasence

-Lasence Co., Ltd. excels in manufacturing and distributing a wide array of laser products, categorized by wavelengths such as UV, violet, blue, green, yellow, orange, red, and IR.
-Their lasers are designed for applications in life sciences, medical fields, entertainment (show lasers), and precise aiming & pointing devices.
-They offer bespoke laser solutions, including dot, line, fiber-coupled, high-power, and single-frequency modules.
-Committed to quality, Lasence ensures compliance with RoHS3, FDA, and CE standards and backs their products with a one-year warranty.
+Specializing in a variety of laser products, Lasence Co., Ltd. offers lasers in wavelengths such as UV, violet, blue, green, yellow, orange, red, and IR.
+Their products are utilized in numerous applications, including life sciences, medical uses, show lasers, and aiming & pointing devices.
+The company provides customized laser solutions, featuring dot, line, fiber-coupled, high-power, and single-frequency modules.
+Lasence is dedicated to maintaining high-quality standards, ensuring international compliance (RoHS3, FDA, CE), and provides a one-year warranty on all its products.

 Laser Type: DPSS-Laser